Prudence Allen: Biography

 Allen was born Christine Hope Allen in Oneida, New York, on July 21, 1940.
 In 1962, she graduated with a B.A in philosophy cum laude from the University of Rochester in New York.
 She completed one year of graduate study, while serving as Residence Director at State University of New York at Buffalo.
 Having received a full tuition scholarship from Claremont Graduate School, she moved to California in 1963.
 She joined the Catholic Church in 1964 and married one year later.
 In 1967, she earned her doctorate in philosophy from the Claremont Graduate School.
 During this time, she and her husband had two sons, whom she helped raise while teaching philosophy as an assistant professor (1969–1977) at Concordia University in Montreal, Quebec, Canada, when it was still called Sir George Williams University.
 Meanwhile, her marriage was annulled in 1972.
 She was promoted to associate professor of philosophy (1977–1993).
 In 1983, she was accepted into the novitiate of the Religious Sisters of Mercy.
 She took perpetual vows in 1990.

 While at Concordia, Sister Allen received almost yearly grants from the Social Sciences and Humanities Research Council of Canada for her work in the conceptual history of women (1979–1995); these totaled $187,699.
 She also team taught an introductory course in woman studies, and she received innovative teaching development grants.
 Concordia University promoted her to full professor in 1993, and she continued teaching until 1996, when she retired as a Distinguished Professor Emerita.

 In 1998, she moved to Denver to develop the philosophy program at Saint John Vianney Seminary.
 From 2000 to 2003, she was the founding chair of the Seminary's philosophy department.
 At this time, she began developing materials for ENDOW (Educating on the Nature and Dignity of Woman).
 In 2004, she began an eleven-year appointment as a full professor in this newly formed department.
 She was also appointed Consultant to the Pontifical Council for the Laity in a Study Seminar on "Men and Women: Diversity and Mutual Complementarity."
 In 2005, she began a nine-year term serving on the St. Thomas Advisory Committee for Women, Culture, and Society Program at the University of St. Thomas in Houston, Texas.
 In 2008, she served as a Consultant to Rome John Paul II Institute on Gender Identity Issues.
 From 2011 to 2014, when she retired, she held the Charles J. Chaput Endowed Chair of Philosophy, at St. John Vianney Theological Seminary, Denver, Colorado.
 From 2014–2016, she was the Bishop's Archivist for the Diocese of Lancaster, England.
 Also, in 2014, at the invitation of Pope Francis, she began a five-year term serving on the International Theological Commission with four other women (prior to this only two women had served on this commission).
-During that term, she helped author "Sinodality in the life and mission of the Church".
+During that term, she helped author "Synodality in the life and mission of the Church".